samirmartins/pydaq/README.md

 ---

 You are more than welcome to make your contribution
 ans submit a pull request.
-To contribute, (read this guide)[CONTRIBUTING.md]
+To contribute, [read this guide](/CONTRIBUTING.md)